OpenZeppelin/openzeppelin-contracts/scripts/upgradeable/README.md

 ## `transpile.sh`

-Applies patches and invokes the transpiler with the necessary command line flags.
+Applies patches and invokes the transpiler with the command line flags we need for our requirements (for example, excluding certain files).

 ## `transpile-onto.sh`